wa1yan/spring-generate-pk-with-jdbc-template/README.md

-# spring-generate-pk-with-jdbc-template
+# Generate Primary key with Spring JdbcTemplate and SimpleJdbcInsert

-This project is aim to generate primary key with jdbc template and SimpleJdbcInsert api
+> This is spring project to manipulate data with JdbcTemplate and SimpleJdbcInsert using embedded database (HSQLDB) and Junit Test 5.